A FIVE DAY CHRISTIAN EVENT AT BUTLINS

 • Enable disabled people to sit where and with whom they wish

-• Ask people whether they would like any assistance.
-Remember – not every disability is visible
+• Ask people if they would like any assistance.
+Remember, not every disability is visible

 • Ensure people know where the toilets are and don’t need to ask